segmentio/daydream/Readme.md

 # Daydream

-A chrome extension that records your activity and automatically generates a nightmare script.
+A chrome extension that records your activity and generates a nightmare script.